-Although kennel cough is a relatively unserious condition that doesn’t mean that it should be ignored.
-In healthy dogs kennel cough often clears up itself, but you should still keep an eye on your pet to make sure that the condition isn’t getting worse.
-As the name suggests kennel cough is a cough that your dog develops – often causing them to cough every few minutes throughout the day.
-Not only is the annoying but it can quickly become uncomfortable for your dog – making their throat sore!
+Although kennel cough is a relatively unserious condition that doesn’t mean that it should be ignored, in healthy dogs kennel cough often clears up itself, but you should still keep an eye on your pet to make sure that the condition isn’t getting worse.
+As the name suggests, kennel cough is a cough your dog develops – often causing them to cough every few minutes throughout the day.
+It is annoying and can quickly become uncomfortable for your dog – making their throat sore!

 Catching Kennel Cough

-There are several ways that your dog could catch kennel cough so it is something to keep a eye out for.
-Firstly it spreads through the air between dogs – so one dog that is ill with kennel cough could easily pass it onto another if they live closely together.
-It is also possible for germs to live on objects and your dog to catch it from something that is contaminated – cleaning cloths used for the kennel for example.
+There are several ways your dog could catch kennel cough, so it is something to keep an eye out for.
+Firstly it spreads through the air between dogs – so one dog ill with kennel cough could easily pass it onto another if they live closely together.
+It is also possible for germs to live on objects and for your dog to catch them from something contaminated – cleaning cloths used for the kennel, for example.

-As it is normally spread from animal to animal it tends to be rife in areas where dogs live close together – for example within boarding kennels or an animal shelter.
-It could either be through direct contact or when they visit other areas of the facility such as training classes or to be groomed.
-The problem with kennel cough is that it is very contagious – which means that it can also be spread through sharing water bowls.
+As it is normally spread from animal to animal, it tends to be rife in areas where dogs live close together – for example, within boarding kennels or an animal shelter.
+It could either be through direct contact or when they visit other facility areas such as training classes or to be groomed.
+The problem with kennel cough is that it is very contagious and can also be spread through sharing water bowls.

-If you want to board your pet for a number of days then you should make sure that they check that dogs have been vaccinated against parainfluenza and bordetella as these cause kennel cough.
+If you want to board your pet for several days, then you should ensure that they check that dogs have been vaccinated against parainfluenza and bordetella, as these cause kennel cough.

 Dealing With Kennel Cough